-For fiscal year 2020, restructuring and asset impairment charges were \$68.5 million.
-There were no restructuring and asset impairment charges for fiscal years 2019 or 2018.
+During fiscal year 2020, restructuring and asset impairment charges were \$68.5 million.
 As a result of the prolonged weakness in oil and gas drilling and exploration activities and the impact this weakness had on certain reporting units in the PEP segment, the Company approved a plan to exit the Amega West oil and gas business.
-As a result the Company recognized restructuring charges of \$31.1 million.
-This includes non-cash impairment pretax charges of \$26.8 million on certain long-lived assets, \$21.2 million related to property, plant and equipment and \$5.6 million associated with certain definite lived intangible assets during the year ended June 30, 2020.
-The Company also recognized \$4.3 million for facility shut-down costs and various personnel-related costs for severance payments, medical coverage and related items.
+As a result, the Company recognized restructuring charges of \$31.1 million.
+This included non-cash pre-tax impairment charges of \$26.8 million on certain long-lived assets, of which \$21.2 million related to property, plant and equipment and \$5.6 million associated with certain definite lived intangible assets during the year ended June 30, 2020.
+The Company also recognized \$4.3 million for facility shut-down costs and various personnel costs for severance payments, medical coverage and related items.